WebOfTrustInfo/rwot6-santabarbara/draft-documents/petnames.md

 ![Search interface mockup](./petnames-pictures/search-interface.svg)

-The "personal contacts" section shows **petnames** of people she knows, and "Ben Shapiro" is a research colleague of Dr. Nym's.
+The "personal contacts" section shows **petnames** of people she knows, and "Ben Grossmeier" is a research colleague of Dr. Nym's.
 The "network contacts" shows **edge names** published by entities Dr. Nym has stored locally as petnames.